 Figure 7 graphically illustrates the economic magnitude of these results.
 The figure shows the implied difference in cumulative fixed asset growth between cash-rich and cash-poor firms during the crisis (2007-2009) and during the crisis and recovery period (2007-2014).
 Cash-rich firms are those firms at the 90th percentile of the relative cash distribution and cash-poor firms are those at the 10th percentile.
 Taking the average across all industries, we estimate that the cash-rich firm kept its stock of fixed assets between 2007 and 2009 stable.
-In other words, this firm was able to replace its fixed assets that had depreciated during the crisis, i.e. its gross investment was positive, but its net investment zero.
+Hence, the cash-rich firm was able to replace its fixed assets that had depreciated during the crisis, i.e. its gross investment was positive, but its net investment zero.
 The fixed assets of the cash-poor firm decreased by 4.7 percent instead; a difference of close to 5 percentage points.
 By 2014 the cash-rich firm had increased its stock of fixed assets by 4.6 percent, while the cash-poor firm had decreased its fixed assets by 6.6 percent.
 In other words, the difference in investment more than doubled during the recovery period to 11.2 percentage points.
-This shows that focusing exclusively on the direct crisis episode underestimates the impact of a financial crisis on investment.